Alphalius/TikTok-Share-Botter/README.md

 <p align="center">Python tool that let's you bot shares to a TikTok video</p>

 # Setup
- - Make sure you have [Python](https://www.python.org/downloads) installed!
+ - Make sure you have [Python](https://www.python.org/downloads) installed and PIP is added to PATH!
  - Open the ```setup.bat``` file and until it's finished.

 # Usage